Assessment of Dust Characteristics by Cyclone Deduster in Pig House

 Effect of CD on Dust Particle Size Distribution

 The data in Fig. 4 demonstrated the effectiveness of CD in reducing the dust distribution relative to size in the weaner house.
 Apparently, the result in this study varied greatly when it was compared to the investigation of Van Wicklen and Yoder (1988) who reported 64.5% for 0.3 to 0.5㎛ while Nicks et al (1993) claimed that 82% of the aerial particles were in the size range 0.3 to 0.5㎛.
 As dust particle sizes increase, suction ability of the deduster also became more effective.
 This was demonstrated in the present study when the aerial dust particle size ranging from 1.19 ㎛ to 2.5 ㎛ had a distribution rate of only 23.14 % as compared to 47.92 % to the control.
 Likewise, there was an abrupt drop in the dust distribution rate beyond 1.19 ㎛ for both the control and test room with the latter being more pronounced.
 There was no dust recovery anymore in the test room for particle size > 44.92㎛, whilst in the control room, dust particles up to 49.31㎛ were still detected.
 This indirectly justified the removal efficiency of the CD for very minute particle size of dust.
 Apparently, the accessory block located just before the exhaust fan of the deduster contributed to this extra suction effort.
-Moreover, Nicks et al. (1993) reported a 5㎛, the present study recorded almost the same value at < 1 % (Fig. 5), which could indicate the reliability of the cyclone model deduster used in this study.
+Moreover, Nicks et al. (1993) reported a < 1% distribution of dust particle > 5㎛, the present study recorded almost the same value at < 1 % (Fig. 5), which could indicate the reliability of the cyclone model deduster used in this study.
 Therefore, the above dust particle dynamics of this study confirmed that the cyclone dust collector was able to trap most of the bigger dust particles in the pig room.

 Dusts in livestock buildings are complex substances, not only made up of several constituents, but also particles of a wide size range, typically from less than 1 ㎛ to visible particles up to 100 ㎛.
 The particles are often irregular in shape; many of them may be generally classified as flakes, fibres and spheres of cubes.
 In the present investigation, the consistency of CD was proven when the cumulative distribution rate of aerial dust particles ranging from 30 to 40㎛ that were left in the control room was 20.1 % and more concentrated than the test room having only 16.27 %.
 The study also observed that the aerial dust having a diameter of 1.19 to 2.5 ㎛ was less concentrated in the test room as compared to the control.
 Airborne bacteria that can cause respiratory diseases usually attached themselves to dust with > 20 ㎛.
 Moreover, correlation of total dust and total airborne bacteria, total dust and ammonia, and total dust and odor were shown statistically significant by Choi et al. (2005).
 Therefore, there is an added advantage for the use of CD especially at prolonged period.